danceratopz/blockchain-developer-bootcamp-final-project/README.md

 This mnemonic value will be used in the brownie config and applied when starting ganache-cli.

 ### Running the Frontend Locally

+Note: See "Deploying for Manual Testing" for how to deploy the contract and populate it with fractionalized NFTs ready for use with the frontend.

 1. Run:
    ```